prahladyeri/prahladyeri.github.io/_posts/2023-02-01-opinion-ecommerce-and-corporate-websites-need-to-adopt-some-minimalism-and-de-clutter.md

 ---
 layout: post
-title: 'Ecommerce and corporate websites need to adopt some minimalism and de-clutter'
+title: 'Ecommerce and corporate websites should adopt minimalism and de-clutter'
+published: true
 tags: design efficiency ergonomics web-development
 ---

-Most senior managers and sales people in the 80s and 90s used to wear suits or blazers like this one while going to work.
-And while t-shirts and jeans have become the norm today (some IT firms even allow bermuda shorts from what I've heard!), it's important to understand that old thought process and prejudice because the same thing applies to a large extent to many of today's websites and cluttered ways of life.
+Most senior managers and sales people in the 80s and 90s used to wear suits or blazers like this while going to work.
+And while t-shirts and jeans have become the norm today (some IT firms even allow bermuda shorts!), it's important to understand the old thought processes and prejudices because the same thing applies to a large extent to many of today's websites and cluttered ways of life.

 ![shirt-tie-and-suit-jacket](/uploads/shirt-tie-and-suit-jacket.jpg)